 A cell count is a way of determining exactly how many yeast cells you have in a particular volume of slurry or liquid.
 Cell counts are commonly done when re-pitching a yeast slurry, or when pitching a starter to a new batch of beer.
 A sample of the slurry is taken, counted, and after a little arithmetic, a brewer can determine how many yeast cells they have available, or the density of cells in the slurry.
 Both can be used to determine the proper pitch volume.

 It is possible to pitch too many or too few yeast cells to your batch of beer.
 Too few cells negatively affects flavor - while too many cells negatively affects yeast health of the next generation.
 Knowing how many cells you have allows you to pitch the proper amount.
 The number of cells you pitch is determined by the pitch rate of the beer.
 White and Zainasheff recommend pitch rates of 750,000 cells/mL of wort/°P for ales, and 1,500,000 cells/mL of wort/°P for lagers.

 This depends on the density of your slurry, but typically you will want to dilute a small sample to make counting easier.
 Do this by adding 2 mL of yeast slurry to 200 mL of water.
 This gives you a dilution factor of 100.
+This dilution factor will be used in the formula below.
 The diluted liquid will not be pitched into the beer so there is no reason to keep it sanitary.